-The excellent Museum all housed artifacts and information about numerous other shipwrecks around Halifax over the last 300 years.
+The excellent Maritime Museum also housed artifacts and information about numerous other shipwrecks around Halifax over the last 300 years.
 I could have stayed there for hours (or days) but Trav eventually dragged me away.

 There were some very interesting and heart-warming stories but also some dark chapters in the history of Pier 21.

 Immigration was not open for a number of years to people who aren’t white and a ship full of Jewish refugees were turned away from Canada just before the start of World War 2.
 After being refused entry into the US and Cuba, Canada was their last chance.

 They were forced to turn back to land in Belgium and 254 of the 907 on board lost their lives in the Holocaust.

 Exploring the Green Side of Halifax

 On a lighter note, as well as the museums and the Fairview Cemetery, a big highlight for me was our walk along Northwest Arm, an inlet off Halifax Harbour.